Skip to content

 Cloudflare SSL for HTTPS

-Cloudflare is similar to Let’s Encrypt except its a bit easier to use and has some bonus features built in.
-They are another one of the few providers that offers basic SSL protection free of charge.
+Cloudflare is similar to Let’s Encrypt, but it's a bit easier to use and includes some bonus features.
+They are another one of the few providers that offer basic SSL protection free of charge.

-Free accounts on Cloudflare allow you to run HTTPS.
-They even include a rewrite feature to make sure you are FULLY HTTPS and not serving mixed content (some secure and some not secure).
-You can obtain upgraded SSL certificates through Cloudflare also.
+Free Cloudflare accounts allow you to run HTTPS.
+They even include a rewrite feature to ensure you are FULLY HTTPS and not serving mixed content (some secure, some not).
+You can also obtain upgraded SSL certificates through Cloudflare.

 Read about mixed content and Automatic HTTPS Rewrites | Cloudflare.

-However, due to the way Cloudflare works, this option offers incomplete encryption and should only be used on basic websites without eCommerce.
+However, because Cloudflare works the way it does, this option provides only partial encryption and should be used only on basic websites without eCommerce.

 Sucuri – Web Application Firewall (Smart Solutions Managed Solutions Plan)